- Our Culinary Road Trip through Western Ireland

 Aliwee Cave Farmshop is located at Ballyvaughan, County Clare, Ireland.

-Sheridans Cheesemongers has four locations plus counters.
+Sheridans Cheesemongers has four locations plus counters in various stores.
 We ate and drank at the wine bar atop the original location at 14 Church Yard St, Galway, Ireland.

 The Burren Smokehouse